Step by step guide to packing, storing, and moving.

 - Make sure you can be present at the unloading location to do all of this “in reverse”.

-- Locate essential services near your home: hospitals, police stations, veterinarian, fire stations, etc.
+- Locate essential services near your home: hospitals, police stations, veterinarians, fire stations, etc.

 - Renew your driver’s license, auto registration, and tags.